Erellu/ste-Matrix/documentation/Documentation.md

 ***Throws an exception*** if the position is outside the matrix.

-This is equivalent as calling:
+This is equivalent to calling:

 ```c++